Kishan-Ved/IntelligentGames/README.md

 Rules for the Game of Sim and Connect4 are available on wikipedia.
 I've included the working of the cubesolver here, the other games have sufficient instructions at the start to make them understandable.
 I've also included a description of up-it-up game by CCL, IITGN.

+No inbuilt libraries have been used, all code is written from scratch.

 # CubeSolver
 ## Solves any 2X2X2 Rubik's cube
 This repository contains code to solve any 2X2X2 Rubik's cube.